Old Fashioned Blackberry Cobbler

 About The Recipe

-It might be a tinsy bit early for a blackberry-centric recipe, but we couldn’t wait any longer!
-One of my mom and I’s favorite berries is 100% blackberries.
+It might be a teensy bit early for a blackberry-centric recipe, but we couldn’t wait any longer!
+One of mine and my mom’s favorite berries is blackberries.
 We look forward to them every summer!

-Though, this year, we have been getting the sweetest and juiciest blackberries really early.
-We just knew we had to make something with them!
+Since we have been getting the sweetest and juiciest blackberries really early this year, we just knew we had to make something with them!

 Enter this blackberry cobbler.

-So, when we had all these fresh and sweet blackberries on hand, we knew exactly what to make.
+So, when we had all these fresh, sweet blackberries on hand, we knew exactly what to make.

-Though, the best part about this recipe, in our opinion, is how EASY it really is!
+The best part about this recipe is how EASY it really is!

 All there is to it is mixing up the biscuit topping and then mixing the fruit with a handful of other ingredients, placing it all together in the pan, and baking!
-It’s so flavorful and pretty that you would think its so much more effort than it is.
+It’s so flavorful and pretty that you would think it takes so much more effort than it does.

 spoon in blackberry cobbler with spoonful of cobbler on plates beside, with berries and flowers around.

-It’s the perfect dessert for spring/summer holiday’s or simply when you have blackberries and want to make something delicious!
+It’s the perfect dessert for spring/summer holidays or whenever you have blackberries on hand and want to make something delicious!

-What’s The Difference Between a Crisp, Crumble, and Cobbler?
+What’s The Difference Between a Crisp, a Crumble, and a Cobbler?

 While all of these desserts are very similar, there are some differences!
-When it comes to crisps and crumbles they are, essentially, the same thing.
-Baked fruit with a crunchy topping.
-A crisp tends to have oats in the topping while a crumble does not.
+When it comes to crisps and crumbles they are both baked fruit with a crunchy topping.
+The difference is that a crisp has oats in the topping while a crumble does not.

 Then, there’s cobbler!
 Yet another delicious baked fruit dessert, but totally in a league of its own.
-Instead of a crunchy topping comprising of butter, brown sugar, oats, etc. It typically has a biscuit-like topping or pie crust!
-For this recipe, we chose to make a shortcake-like topping (essentially a sweet biscuit) to better compliment the flavors of the blackberries.
+Instead of a crunchy topping comprised of butter, brown sugar, oats, etc., it typically has a biscuit-like topping or pie crust!
+For this recipe, we chose to make a shortcake-like topping (essentially a sweet biscuit) to better compliment the flavor of the blackberries.

 Reasons You Will Love This Blackberry Cobbler